-May 2018 will see the launch of the NASA Insight mission, in which a lander will carry out geophysical measurements directly on the surface of Mars to explore the planet’s inner structure and thermal balance.
+May 2018 will see the launch of the NASA Insight mission, in which a lander will carry out geophysical measurements directly on the surface of Mars to explore the planet's inner structure and thermal balance.
 The German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) has contributed to this mission in the form of the HP3 instrument.
-On 26 November 2018, InSight will touch down north of the equator, on the Elysium Planitia plain.
+On 26 November 2018, InSight touched down north of the equator, on the Elysium Planitia plain.
 Following a test phase, the experiments will commence after the 2018/19 turn of the year.
 The duration of the mission is initially set at one Mars year, which corresponds to approximately two Earth years.

 For the first time since the astronaut mission Apollo 17 in 1972, heat flow measurements will be carried out on another celestial body using a drilling mechanism.
 The main aim of the experiment is to be able to determine the thermal state of the interior of Mars using thermal flow measurements taken beneath the surface.
 Models of Mars’ formation, chemical composition and inner structure can be checked and refined on the basis of this data.
 The measurements from Mars can also be used to draw conclusions about Earth’s early development.